Hanna Tetteh: Career with the United Nations, 2018–present

 In 2018, United Nations Secretary-General António Guterres appointed Tetteh as Director-General of the United Nations Office at Nairobi (UNON), succeeding Sahle-Work Zewde.
 Shortly after, she again succeeded Zewde, this time as Special Representative to the African Union and Head of the United Nations Office to the African Union (UNOAU).

 Following the resignation of Ghassan Salamé as head of the United Nations Support Mission in Libya (UNSMIL) in 2020, Guterres suggested Tetteh as his successor; instead, the role went to Ján Kubiš.

 In 2022, Guterres appointed Tetteh as his Special Envoy for the Horn of Africa, thereby switching positions with Parfait Onanga-Anyanga.
-In 2025, she succeeded Abdoulaye Bathily as the Secretary General’s Special Representative for Libya and as Head of the United Nations Support Mission in Libya (UNSMIL).
+In 2025, she succeeded Abdoulaye Bathily as the Secretary General's Special Representative for Libya and as Head of the United Nations Support Mission in Libya (UNSMIL).

 Personal life

-Tetteh is the sister of Gizella Tetteh Agbotui, a member of parliament for the Awutu Senya West Constituency where she also served as member of parliament.
+Tetteh is the sister of Gizella Tetteh Agbotui, a member of parliament for the Awutu Senya West Constituency where she also served as member of parliament and Gabriella Tetteh, who also serves as the Central Regional Communication Officer for the NDC.